RobVisLab-NJUST/McPed/README.md

 the data_description contains detailed information about the dataset.

-If you would like the unzipped password for the dataset, please contact:<yuanxia@njust.edu.cn>
+the unzipped password for the dataset：NJUSTRobVisLab